 1. Challenge the Technology

-The blood test for DUI is only as good as the equipment used to measure the blood alcohol content.
+The blood test for DUI is only as good as the equipment used to measure blood alcohol content.
 Your attorney can question the validity and accuracy of the technology used to suggest that you were under the influence.

 Was the equipment used for your DUI blood test properly maintained and in full working order?
 Even if the blood sample was successfully drawn, malfunctions or improper operations can be the cause for dismissal.

 After the blood was drawn, was it stored in a safe facility where it cannot ferment?
 If the sample wasn’t stored correctly, your attorney can challenge your blood test for a DUI.
 In order to prove intoxication from a blood test, the blood must be drawn within two hours of the arrest.
-If this didn’t happen, the timeline of your DUI blood test can be challenged.
+If this didn’t happen, the timeline of your blood test can be challenged.

 2. Challenge the Procedure